WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 1.7.2 =
+* FIX: Removing chevrons from directory lister.
+* Updating Agent Docs login link to point to `/login/`.

 = 1.7.1 =
 * Adding "Quick Links" for display at the bottom of "Product &gt; Carrier" and "Carrier &gt; Product" pages.